bindopen/BindOpen.Kernel/Readme.md

 * __Kernel.Scoping__ offers an effective mechanism for defining and managing your extensions.
 * [Kernel.Hosting](https://github.com/bindopen/BindOpen.Hosting) allows you to integrate a BindOpen agent within the .NET service builder.
 * [Kernel.Logging](https://github.com/bindopen/BindOpen.Logging) provides a straightforward and multi-dimensional logging system.
-* __Kernel.IO__ provides packages to serialize and deserialize BindOpen.Kernel objects.
+* __Kernel.Db__ provides packages to serialize and deserialize BindOpen.Kernel objects.

-This repository contains the Kernel.Data, Kernel.Scoping and Kernel.IO modules.
+This repository contains the Kernel.Data, Kernel.Scoping and Kernel.Db modules.
 The two other ones are separate repositories.

 A [full list of all the BindOpen repos](https://github.com/bindopen?tab=repositories) is available as well.